squeakyspacebar/kinesis-doc/content/07-questions-&-discussion.md

 The muscle model in Kinesis is a somewhat simpler version of Hill-type muscle model.
 While it does handle segmented pathing, features that were not included in the initial implementation include:

-- Serial damping effects.
+- Modeling of muscle fiber pennation angles.
-- Modeling with muscle fiber pennation angles.
+- Modeling of serial damping effects.
-- Handling for more complex muscles such as those with multiple heads, insertions, and sheet-like muscles that extend over large areas.
+- Handling for more complex muscles such as those with multiple heads, insertions, and sheet-like muscles.

 There are other phenomena that Hill-type muscles models don't typically seem to address:

-- The effects of muscle mass, although there has been at least some exploration of this with Hill-type muscle models.
+- Muscle mass, although there has been at least some exploration of this with Hill-type muscle models.
-- The effects of recent or extended activity on muscle dynamics.
+- The effects of previous activity (of various timescales) on muscle dynamics.

 ***The model applies forces using the muscle segments as lines of action.
 Why use* [`AddTorque()`](https://docs.unity3d.com/ScriptReference/Rigidbody.AddTorque.html) *instead of* [`AddForce()`](https://docs.unity3d.com/ScriptReference/Rigidbody.AddForce.html)?**